 When an investment delivers promised returns, it is considered to be an excellent investment option.
 ROI is relevant for both equity and fixed income instruments.
 It is a profitability ratio.
-ROI can be used for comparing investments.
-ROI helps in understanding the return from an investment and optimize the investment portfolio.
+One can use ROI for comparing investments.
+ROI helps in understanding an investment return and optimize the investment portfolio.

-Return on Investment formula is simple and straightforward.
-ROI is expressed as a percentage of increase or decrease in the value of the investment.
-Either of the following two formulas can be used to calculate ROI:
+The ROI Return on Investment formula is simple and straightforward.
+ROI is a percentage of increase or decrease in the value of the investment.
+To calculate ROI one can use either of the following three formulas:

-Return on investment (ROI) is a metric to measure the profitability of an investment.
+ROI Return on investment is a metric to measure the profitability of an investment.
 It measures the gain of an investment over and above the investment cost.
-It is a simple ratio of profit of the investment relative to the cost of the investment.
-ROI is expressed as a percentage, and hence it is easy to compare with the profitability of other investments.
+It is a simple ratio of net profits relative to the costs of the investment.
+ROI is a percentage, and hence it is easy to compare with the profitability of other investments.

-ROI can be calculated using either of the two formulas.
-Let’s take an example of Mr. Anurag, who has invested in INR 50,000 in a mutual fund scheme.
+Calculating the value of ROI can be done by using either of the above three methods.
+Let’s take an example of Mr Anurag, who has invested in INR 50,000 in a mutual fund scheme.
 Three years down the line, at the time of redemption, the value of the investment is INR 80,000.
-The return on investment for Anurag can be calculated using the above two formulas.
+Anurag can calculate the ROI using the methods mentioned above.